It’s definitely campaign season. Ex-Republican-Independent-Constitution Party Candidate Lora Hubbel changes party again.

 (Looking forward to her wrecking the Libertarian party in 2020.)

-The last time we heard from Lora, she was promoting a video noting that chemtrails were evidence of the earth being terraformed for alien invaders.
+The last time we heard from Lora, she was promoting a video noting that chemtrails are evidence of the earth being terraformed for alien invaders.
 And that leaves us to wonder about the declaration she signed at the bottom of the voter registration today:

 “I have not been judged mentally incompetent.”